grasio174/Bangkit-Capstone-project/README.md

 ```
 pip install -r requirements.txt
 ```
-after install all depedency, we need to download the model machine learning, service account for access realtime-database from firestore, so we need make the folder for service account and model for that item.
-And after the all depedency needed avaible we can try to run this API on local machine with this command
+After installing all the dependencies, the next step is to download the machine learning model and obtain the service account for accessing the realtime-database from Firestore.
+Therefore, we need to create a folder to store the service account and the model file.
+Once all the necessary dependencies are available, we can try running this API on a local machine using the following command:
 ```
 gunicorn -b 8000 server:app
 ```
-And we can try using some features from this API like
+And we can try some features from this API using curl
 ```
 # get all data catalog from database
 curl -X GET localhost:8000/fashion/catalog